Can change the complexion of an offense as a play-making runner

 Guice is an interesting player with diversity in his skill set.
 One could debate on the kind of back he will be in the NFL, but the end result is that he has elements of power and quickness to be a well-balanced runner.
 There are times at which you see impressive power to lower a shoulder and blast a defender.
 While Guice finishes his runs dishing out some punishment, he is a tough runner between the tackles as well, and his legs don't go dead on contact when bigger defenders hit him or get a hold of him.
 Guice will run through tackles, break free from defenders, and is tough to get on the ground.

 Guice has the ability to be a three-down starter in the NFL's passing-driven game.
 Like almost all college backs, his receiving and blocking could use some development.
-He has the skill set, however, to be a contributor in the passing game.
+He has the skill set, however, to be a contributor in the passing game and be a good three-down starter who has Pro Bowl potential in the NFL.

-Guice looks like a second-day pick in the 2018 NFL Draft and will likely be a second-rounder.
+Guice looks like a high second-round pick in the 2018 NFL Draft, and he has a shot at sneaking into the end of the first round.

-NFL Matches: Cleveland, New York Giants, New York Jets, Oakland, Detroit, San Francisco, Indianapolis and Seattle
+NFL Matches: Cleveland, New York Giants, Indianapolis, Tampa Bay, Oakland, Detroit and San Francisco

 In the Big Apple, the Giants could use a feature back for their offense, and Guice would give them a physical rushing attack that they haven't had in years.
-The Jets also will have to replace Matt Forte before long, and Guice could be the engine of their ground attack.
+If they don't take Barkley at pick No. 2, they could be interested in Guice in the second round.